top of page

 The downside of too much fertilizer

 Furthermore, fig growers tend to fertilize too much late in the growing season.
 At a time when the fig tree is fruiting.
-Excess nitrogen contributes to fruit cracking and the formation of mule figs, which is beautiful at a glance but lowers fruit quality.
-Because of this, I like to stop all feedings to my container fig trees once the fruits have formed on my trees.
+Excess nitrogen contributes to fruit cracking and the formation of mule figs, which are beautiful at a glance but have lower fruit quality.
+Because of this, I like to stop feeding my container fig trees once the fruit has formed.
 I want the best fruit quality possible.
 They'll not only taste better, but you'll also be able to harvest more of them in times of rainy weather.

 What I would like to try this growing season is continuing fertilizer at the 1.3 mS/m target to observe if excessive cracking occurs at that level.